Texas Southern Tigers basketball: Prairie View A&M basketball rivalry

 The Texas Southern-Prairie View A&M rivalry is the highest attended and most anticipated basketball series in the SWAC.
 In February 2015, the game at Texas Southern University had an attendance of 7,500+.

 Southern University basketball rivalry

 Since the 1990s, Texas Southern and Southern have been top contenders for the SWAC Championship every year.
 As a result, matchups between the schools are heavily anticipated and competitive.

 Postseason results

 NCAA tournament results

 The Tigers have appeared in eleven NCAA Tournaments, the most in the conference.
 Their combined record is 3–11, tying them with Alcorn State for the most wins by a SWAC school in the tournament.

 NIT results

 The Tigers have appeared in two National Invitation Tournament (NIT).
 Their combined record is 0–2.

 CIT results

-The Tigers have appeared in the CollegeInsider.com Postseason Tournament (CIT), one time.
-Their record is 3–1.
+The Tigers have appeared in the CollegeInsider.com Postseason Tournament (CIT), two times.
+Their record is 3–2.